caltechlibrary/opensearch-machine/presentation.md

 1. Run `./opensearch-machine.bash` to create the `opensearch-machine` virtual machine
 2. Run `multipass shell opensearch-machine` to finish setting things up

-## On, opensearch-marchine
+# On, opensearch-machine

 1. Run `01-setup-scripts.bash`
 2. Run `07-add-opensearch.bash`
+3. Source the updated `.bashrc` file.

-## On your host machine
+# On your host machine

 1. Use `multipass info opensearch-machine` to find the IP address of the virtual machine
-2.

-# Finishing installation

-- TBD

-# Starting up Opensearch and Opensearch Dashboard

-- TBD
+2. Point your web browser at virtual machine using the port number for opensearch REST API or Dashboard.

+> Now we're ready to start working with Opensearch

 # What is an index?